mattcip/docs-v3/docs/hardware/4ZeroBox.md

 ![](img/4zeroboxpin.png)

-Official reference for Zerynth 4ZeroBox can be found  [here](https://www.zerynth.com/4zeroplatform/).

 ## Flash Layout

 The internal flash of the ESP32 module is organized in a single flash area with pages of 4096 bytes each.
 The flash starts at address 0x00000, but many areas are reserved for Esp32 IDF SDK and Zerynth OS.
 There exist two different layouts based on the presence of BLE support.